Hebrews 2:10-18 The Son Is Fit To Be High Priest.

 “He is not ashamed to call them brethren” (v.
 11b).
 This is the case because part of this salvation is that we are being sanctified more and more into the image of Christ.
 To this end he pulls in three scriptural witnesses.
 The first refers to the Son declaring the Father’s name to the brethren, with name referring to everything associated with His character.
 The Son will also lead the brethren in praise to the Father (v.
 12; Ps.
 22:22).
 Furthermore the Son will show the brethren the need to trust the Father, as those who have been given to him (v.
 13; II Sam.
 22:3; Is.
 8:17-18).
 “Inasmuch then as the children have partaken of flesh and blood, He Himself likewise shared in the same” (v.
 14a Cf. Jn.
 1:14).
 The incarnation was absolutely necessary for the salvation of God’s people.

 The finished work of Christ, through the incarnation, life, death, resurrection, and ascension all point to one assured end-all his enemies will be made his footstool, and to that end he has destroyed the devil, and with him the fear of death which held people in bondage (vv.
 14b-15 Cf. Lk.
 1:74; Col. 2:15; II Tim.
 1:10).
 There is no redemption needed or provided for angels, but those whom God has chosen, the seed of Abraham among Jews and Gentiles, do need redemption (v.
 16).
-To be qualified to be High Priest, one of the three offices of the Messiah or anointed One, he had to take on human nature and flesh and blood (v.
+To be qualified to be High Priest, one of the three offices of the Messiah or anointed One, he had to take on human nature, including flesh and blood (v.
 17).
 Only as such could he be the one mediator between God and man, who could be the propitiation, or satisfaction for divine justice.
 Furthermore, as one who suffered as we do, without sin, “he is able to aid those who are tempted” (v.
 18 Cf. 4:15-16; 5:1-10).